simdjson/simdjson/doc/basics.md

   comparison.
 For efficiency reason, you should avoid looking up the same field repeatedly: e.g., do not do `object["foo"]` followed by `object["foo"]` with the same `object` instance.
 If you consume an object twice: `std::string_view(object["foo"]` followed by `std::string_view(object["foo"]`, your code is in error.
 Furthermore, you can only consume one field at a time, on the same object.
+The value instance you get from  `content["bids"]` becomes invalid when you call `content["asks"]`.
-Thus if you have retrieved `content["bids"].get_array()` and you later call `content["asks"].get_array()`, then the first array should no longer be accessed: it would be unsafe to do so.
+  If you have retrieved `content["bids"].get_array()` and you later call `content["asks"].get_array()`, then the first array should no longer be accessed: it would be unsafe to do so.
 You can detect such mistakes by first compiling and running the code in Debug mode: an OUT_OF_ORDER_ITERATION error is generated.

   > NOTE: JSON allows you to escape characters in keys.
 E.g., the key `"date"` may be written as
   > `"\u0064\u0061\u0074\u0065"`.
 By default, simdjson does *not* unescape keys when matching by default.